soho030/SoHOLO/README.md

 > **Exact** _(Boolean)_: If you want the Location to be exact or a rounded version (in the middle of a block)\
 > **Small** _(Boolean)_: Size of the ArmorStand
 > **Text** _Strings_: The Text, automatically splitted and Color Code supported

+**Be aware that this API creates it's own config in order to save Holograms.
+If you however wish to not create this you can still use this api execept the persistency part.**